codeboxrcodehub/cbxphpspreadsheet/README.txt

 	//now take instance
 	$objPHPExcel = new \PhpOffice\PhpSpreadsheet\Spreadsheet();

-	//do whatever you need todo
+	//do whatever you need to do
 }
 `